Interlaken: Government

 The Municipal Council (Gemeinderat) constitutes the executive government of the municipality of interlaken and operates as a collegiate authority.
 It is composed of seven councillors (Gemeinderat/-rätin), each responsible for a portfolio (Ressort).
 The councillor of the executive portfolio acts as an executive president (Gemeindepräsident).
 In the mandate period (Legislatur) 2021–2024 the Municipal Council is presided by Gemeindepräsident Philippe Ritschard.
 Departmental tasks, coordination measures and implementation of laws decreed by the Grand Municipal Council are carried by the Municipal Council.
 The regular election of the Municipal Council by any inhabitant valid to vote is held every four years.
 Any Swiss resident of Interlaken allowed to vote can be elected as a member of the Municipal Council.
 The delegates are selected by means of a system of Proporz.
 The president is elected as such as well by public election by means of a system of Mayorz while the heads of the other portfolios are assigned by the collegiate.

-As of January 2021, Interlaken's Municipal Council is made up of three members of the FDP (The Liberals) of whom one is also the mayor, and two members each of the SP (Social Democratic Party) and SVP (Swiss People's Party).
+As of June 2026, Interlaken's Municipal Council is made up of two members of the FDP (The Liberals) of whom one is also the mayor, two members of the SP (Social Democratic Party), and one member each of the SVP (Swiss People's Party), EVP (Evangelical People's Party) and (Green Party).
 The last regular election (Landsgemeinde) was held on 27 September and 1 November 2020.
 The voter turnout was 67%/49.4%.